MeiSun227/bikeJourneyFrontend/README.md

 # Getting Started with Create React App

-This project is a collaborative effort with the backend, which can be accessed through the Bike Journey API.
-It retrieves data from the backend's REST API and presents it using Material UI components.
+This project is a collaborative effort with the backend, which can be accessed through the [Bike Journey API](https://github.com/MeiSun227/bikeJourney-api).
+It retrieves data from the a backends REST API and presents it using Material UI components.
 The project includes unit tests for the components and has the potential for future enhancements, such as incorporating end-to-end testing using tools like Cypress.
 Lottie React is employed to introduce captivating animation effects on the landing page.

 Key features of the project encompass a dedicated single station page that showcases comprehensive station information alongside an interactive map.
 Additionally, there is a station table equipped with a search bar for convenient exploration, and a journey table featuring search functionality, pagination, and column sorting to facilitate efficient data navigation.